 - High school diploma or GED or college transcript

-- Complete the college Compass exam and score into ENGL 97 and MATH 79 through EvCC Testing Center
+- Complete the college placement exam and score into ENGL 97 and MATH 79 through EvCC Testing Center

 - Purchase textbook: Brady Emergency Care (13th ed.)